Invicti-Security/netsparker-custom-security-checks/README.md

-# Netsparker Custom Security Checks
+# Invicti Custom Security Checks

-The Custom Security Checks via Scripting feature allows you to extend Netsparker Standard’s vulnerability detection capabilities.
-It works by allowing you to write scripts that provide attack patterns, analyze HTTP responses and detect potential vulnerabilities.
+The Custom Security Checks via Scripting feature allows you to extend Invicti Standard’s vulnerability detection capabilities.
+It works by allowing you to write scripts that provide attack patterns, analyze HTTP responses, and detect potential vulnerabilities.
 This repository aims to host custom security checks with the support of the community.

-## How to Use
+## How to use

 You need to move the Script folder into the Documents/Netsparker/Scripts folder to use the custom security checks in this repository.

-To use this feature, Netsparker 5.4.0.25374 or a higher version must be installed.
+To use this feature, Invicti Standard 5.4.0.25374 or a higher version must be installed into your environment.
+For further information, see [Installing Invicti Standard](https://www.invicti.com/support/installing-invicti-standard/)

 ## The Security Checks

-The custom security checks in this repository will be listed with their respective authors.
+In this repository, the custom security checks are listed with their respective authors.

-# How to Write a Custom Security Check?
+# How to write a custom security check?

-There are four categories in which you can define Custom Security Checks.
+There are four categories in which you can define custom security checks.

 ## Active Security Checks
- Active security checks in Netsparker allow you define the attack patterns.
-The Netsparker attacker will then inject these attack patterns into parameters discovered by the crawler.
-Each attack pattern you have provided will result in an HTTP request for each parameter discovered by the crawler.
-You have the option to filter the type of parameters that the attack pattern will be injected, for example you may elect to attack only JSON parameters but not querystring or POST body parameters.
+ Active security checks in Invicti allow you define the attack patterns.
+The Invicti attacker injects these attack patterns into parameters discovered by the crawler.
+ * Each attack pattern you have provided will result in an HTTP request for each parameter discovered by the crawler.
+ * You have the option to filter the type of parameters that the attack pattern will be injected.
+For example, you may choose to attack only JSON parameters but not querystring or POST body parameters.

-After the Netsparker attacker carries out the request and receives a response, you will be able to determine whether the HTTP response is vulnerable, and whether the injected attack pattern caused a vulnerability.
+After the Invicti attacker carries out the request and receives a response, you will be able to determine whether the HTTP response is vulnerable, and whether the injected attack pattern caused a vulnerability.

 Here is a sample script: